Fra Mauro (crater): Description

+On the lunar geologic timescale, this crater dates to the Pre-Nectarian epoch.
 The surviving rim of Fra Mauro is heavily worn, with incisions from past impacts and openings in the north and east walls.
 The rim is the most prominent in the southeast, where it shares a wall with Parry.
 The remainder consists of little more than low, irregular ridges.
 The maximum elevation of the outer rim is 0.7 km.